McDonald's All-American Game

-The McDonald's All American Game is the all-star basketball game played each year for American and Canadian boys' and girls' high school basketball graduates.
+The McDonald's All-American Game is an American all-star basketball game played each year for boys' and girls' high school basketball graduates.
 Consisting of the top players, each team plays a single exhibition game after the conclusion of the high-school basketball season, in an East vs. West format.
 As part of the annual event, boys and girls compete in a slam dunk contest and a three-point shooting competition, and compete alongside All-American Game alumni in a timed team shootout.
 The last of these competitions replaced separate overall timed skills competitions for boys and girls.
-It is rare for girls to compete in the slam dunk contest.
-They have, however, won it three times—in 2004 by Candace Parker, in 2019 by Fran Belibi, and most recently in 2022 by Ashlyn Watkins.
-The boys' game has been contested annually since 1978, and the girls game has been played each year since it was added in 2002.
+While it is rare for girls to compete in the slam dunk contest, occasionally a girl will elect to participate.
+The contest has been won by a girl three times: Candace Parker won in 2004, Fran Belibi in 2019, and most recently in 2022 by Ashlyn Watkins.
+The boys' game has been played annually since 1978, while the girls' annual game wasn't added until 2002.

 The McDonald's All-American designation began in 1977 with the selection of the inaugural team.
-That year, the All-Americans played in an all-star game against a group of high school stars from the Washington, D.C. area.
-The following year, the McDonald's game format of East vs. West was begun with a boys contest.
+That year, the All-Americans played in the McDonald's Capital Classic all-star game against a group of high school stars from the Washington, D.C. area.
+The following year, the McDonald's All American Game began with a boys contest between the East and West squads.
 In 2002, with the addition of a girls contest, the current girl-game / boy-game doubleheader format began.